Robert F. Durkin: Defense Mapping Agency

-Major General Robert F. Durkin became director of Defense Mapping Agency (DMA) on October 1987; a position which he held till June 1990.
+Major General Robert F. Durkin became director of Defense Mapping Agency (DMA) in October 1987; a position which he held till June 1990.
 As director of the DMA, Durkin oversaw the development of products that supported the Single Integrated Operational Plan – America's broad plan for nuclear war for over 40 years – which was a vital component in defense of United States of America during the final years of the Cold War.

 Also during his tenure, Durkin oversaw Phase II (Mark 90) of the Digital Production System (DPS), an ambitious and critical modernization program which sought to redesign and retool the agency's mapping, charting, and geodesy production systems and processes.
 Phase I (Mark 85) of the DPS upgraded DMA's film-based production system and provided an initial digital exploitation capability using new source materials.
 Phase II (Mark 90) provided an all-digital production system, increased throughput, provided greater product flexibility and improved responsiveness for the products in the DPS baseline.

 Major General Durkin retired on July 1, 1990.

 Death

-Major General Durkin died on November 14, 2004 in Orlando, Florida.
+Major General Durkin died on November 14, 2004, in Orlando, Florida.
 He was buried at Arlington National Cemetery on January 3, 2005.